KasperskyLab/Kaspresso/docs/index.en.md

 Here is [a short explanation](https://kasperskylab.github.io/Kaspresso/Wiki/Kautomator-wrapper_over_UI_Automator/#accelerate-ui-automator) of why it is possible.

-<a name="Interceptors"></a>
 ### Interceptors

 We developed [Kaspresso behavior interceptors](https://kasperskylab.github.io/Kaspresso/Wiki/Kaspresso_configuration/#some-words-about-behavior-interceptors) on the base of [Kakao/Kautomator
 Interceptors](https://kasperskylab.github.io/Kaspresso/Wiki/Kaspresso_configuration/#kaspresso-interceptors-based-on-kakaokautomator-interceptors) to catch failures.

 Thanks to interceptors, you can do a lot of useful things, such as:

-* add custom actions to each library operation like writing a log or taking a screenshot;
+* add custom actions to each framework operation like writing a log or taking a screenshot;
-* overcome flaky library operations by re-running failed actions, scrolling the parent layout or removing the android system dialog;
+* overcome flaky operations by re-running failed actions, scrolling the parent layout or closing the android system dialog;

 and many more (see [the manual](https://kasperskylab.github.io/Kaspresso/Wiki/Kaspresso_configuration/#kaspresso-interceptors-based-on-kakaokautomator-interceptors)).